 In the fall of 2021, Cedar Hill ISD announced a plan to shift the district’s early college high school designation from Collegiate High School to Cedar Hill High School.
 Collegiate would then operate under the magnet school model.
 You can learn more about the change here.

 Magnet Model vs. Early College High School Model

 The outcome is the same but the acceptance requirements are where you will find the difference.
-The Early College High School (ECHS) model acceptance requirements are dictated by the state and the magnet model acceptance criteria is determined locally, by a school district.
+The Early College High School (ECHS) model acceptance requirements are dictated by the state and the magnet model acceptance criteria are determined locally, by a school district.

 Is this the right fit for your scholar?